Tax consequences in the event of death of the spouse or partner

 The tax consequences and the formalities that must be carried out in the event of a spouse's or partner's death depend on whether the taxpayers are residents or non-residents.

-Resident married taxpayers and, under certain conditions, non-resident married taxpayers are taxed jointly in tax class 2 (classe d'impôt 2) on all of their income earned during the marriage.
+Married resident taxpayers and, under certain conditions, married non-resident taxpayers are taxed jointly in tax class 2 on all their income during their union.
 For the tax years following the year of their spouse's death, widowed taxpayers file an income tax return and report their own income.
 However, widowed taxpayers remain in tax class 2 for 3 years following their spouse's death.

 Partners may not be taxed jointly for the tax year in which the partnership ends.
 The surviving partner, whether resident or non-resident, becomes taxable individually as of the year in which the partner dies.